 How to choose a Programme that will fit your needs:

 Firstly, you will need to identify which type of treatment you are looking for.
-There are many treatment and rehabilitation facilities in South Africa, and many of them have specific specialties, such as alcohol treatment and substance abuse treatment, to name a few.
+There are many treatment and rehabilitation facilities in South Africa, and many of them have specific specialities, such as alcohol treatment and substance abuse treatment, to name a few.
 Therefore, it will be necessary to identify the help you need so that you can search for an expert in the field.
 There are many different kinds of treatment programs available that will appeal to different people.
-Those that are looking for shorter stays that offer more intensive treatment will likely opt for a 30 day program.
+Those that are looking for shorter stays that offer more intensive treatment will likely opt for a 30-day program.
 These programs are effective for alcohol and drug addiction and are a great start for anyone who finds they are having problems with a dual diagnosis.
 These programs offer their patients 7 day a week, 24 hour a day support.
 There is another option available, namely an outpatient program.
 These will be used together with residential treatment programmes or exclusively.

 Hosting an intervention: